Important questions and answers on the new Supply Chain Act

 The responsibility of German companies along global supply and value chains: find out more about the National Action Plan for Business and Human Rights (NAP), the German and European Supply Chain Act and implementation support for companies.

-EU initiative for supply chain legislation
+EU supply chain law initiative

 Services (available in German)